nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the pool command:**<br>

+* Here, c/ stands for commuter, i.e. someone to be pooled with a driver.
 * GME will not allow you to `delete` a passenger that is assigned to a Pool.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​